 Fear usually exists because we need to challenge the status quo, and if you aren’t changing, growing, or evolving than you are dying.
 Change and fear go hand in hand, the two inextricably linked together forever.
 You will never conquer fear, although you will learn to grow comfortable conquering fear.

 Whenever I encounter new and uncomfortable things I am always asking myself: “What is the worst that could happen in this situation?”
 If I know the worst, and can accept that risk, than fear will not exist.
 Try this the next time you face something scary.
 Instead of letting the narrative in your head run away with monsters and bed wetting beasts take a moment to find awareness in the moment.

 The realities we readily accept as common place are often the most difficult ones to question.
 Fear lives in this ignorance, taking root in what we do not know, and do not seek.
 Awareness banishes this fear through reality, through the truth of the situation.

 Looking back many years later I wonder what would have happened if I had looked at that first waterfall in Slovenia and instead of jumping, had turned around and went home.
 Would being at the edge and giving up still bother me today?
 Would ignorance’s bliss have made it not matter at this point?
 I don’t really know.

 But I know that walking away becomes a pattern, and patterns are difficult to break.
 If I had walked away that day, would I still be walking away today?
-That is not a question I ever want to face.
+That’s a question I don’t ever want to face.